-- Using VSwitches and VRouters, you can segment your VPC into subnets as you would in the traditional network environment.
-Different cloud resources in the same subnet use the VSwitch to communicate with each other, while cloud resources in different subnets within a VPC use VRouters to communicate with each other.
+- Similar to traditional networks, VPCs can also be divided into subnets.
+ECS instances in the same subnet use the same VSwitch to communicate with each other, while ECS instances in different subnets use VRouters to communicate with each other.

-- The intranet communication between different VPCs is completely isolated and can only be interconnected by mapping an external IP (Elastic IP and NAT IP).
+- VPCs are completely isolated from each other and can only be interconnected by mapping an EIP or a NAT IP address.

-- The IP packets of ECS are encapsulated with the tunneling ID, the data link layer (two-layer MAC address) will not transfer to the physical network.
-Therefore, the two-layer network of different ECS is isolated.
-That is, the two-layer networks between different VPCs are isolated.
+- ECS IP packets are encapsulated by using the tunneling technique.
+Therefore, information about the data link layer (layer-2 MAC address) of ECS does not go to the physical network.
+As a result, the layer-2 network between different ECS instances or between different VPCs is isolated.

-- ECS instances in VPC use security groups as firewalls to control the traffic to and from ECS instances.
-This is the third-layer isolation.
+- ECS instances in a VPC use security groups as firewalls to control traffic going to and from ECS instances.
+This is layer-3 isolation.

-You can use security groups or whitelists to control the inbound and outbound traffic going through the cloud resources in a VPC.
+You can use security groups or whitelists to flexibly control traffic going to and from the cloud resources in a VPC.

 Ease of use

-You can quickly create and manage your private network on the VPC console.
-After a VPC is created, the system automatically creates a VRouter and a route table for it.
+You can quickly create and manage VPCs in the VPC console.
+After a VPC is created, the system automatically creates a VRouter and a route table for the VPC.

 You can create multiple subnets in a VPC to deploy different services.
-Additionally, you can connect a VPC to a local data center or other VPCs to expand the network architecture.
+Additionally, you can connect a VPC to other VPCs or on-premises data centers to expand your network.